liormizr/s3path/docs/advance.rst

 #.
 Assume Role provider
 #.
 Instance metadata service on an Amazon EC2 instance that has an IAM role configured.

-In s3path you can't specify configurations, The only way to specify configurations in code is with setup_default_session.
+With s3path, you can't specify configurations.
+The only way to specify configurations in code, is with `setup_default_session`_.

 For Example: